 All housing policies may be amended at any time at the discretion of the Offices of Residence Life & Housing Operations.

 The residential community at Emory University enhances the academic environment and provides students with a safe, well-maintained, and positive living experience.
+All first and second-year students are required to live on campus and are guaranteed housing.
 Students have the right to expect an environment that is conducive to study, sleep, and socialization.
 Many diverse individuals comprise the residential community at Emory.
 To foster this shared environment, it is necessary for the university to have policies and procedures that serve as community standards for all residents.
 These policies are in place to protect individual and community rights.

 It is an expectation that once students sign their respective Housing Agreements, they understand the rules and regulations of living in campus housing, regardless of whether residency is within a traditional residence hall, suite, apartment, sorority, fraternity house, or theme house.
 Throughout the year, publications, brochures, electronic mail messages, and flyers are distributed, sent, or posted to convey information to residents.
 Information is also provided at floor, hall, and apartment meetings and interactions between residential staff and residents.
 Students are ultimately responsible for knowing about, and are held accountable for, the information listed below as well as information noted in the Emory Campus Life Handbook.
 Residence hall staff (e.g., Resident Advisor, Community Coordinator, House Director, Complex Director, Associate Director, etc.) are responsible for documenting policy violations.
 When residents violate policies, the university is obligated to take action.
 Please refer to the Undergraduate Code of Conduct or contact the Office of Student Conduct (404.727.3154) for more information about the student conduct process.
 Residents violating housing policies will be referred to the conduct office.